Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Volumes/Readme.md

 - __geometry__
   - Type: string
-  - Description: What is the geometry of the reactor, in particular of interest is the ratio of height to width.
+  - Description: The geometry of the reactor, in particular of interest is the ratio of height to width.

 - __bottom_type__
   - Type: string